 Tennis Betting Guide

+Looking to bet on tennis?
 Tennis betting is extremely popular throughout Canada with fans enjoying the action from all four major grand slams and multiple tournaments throughout the season.
-The world’s top players regularly compete on a range of surfaces with savvy punters placing wagers both pre-match and in-play.
-There are a huge number of markets available to Canadian bettors and here at BettingTop10 we take a closer look at the best ways to find success betting on tennis.
+We take a closer look at the best ways to find success betting on tennis.

 The outright lines (or Match Winner market) on tennis can often provide little value to punters in Canada and other markets must be explored.
 Player’s abilities and current form is considered when traders price up tennis matches.
 Some bettors make a steady profit from betting large stakes on short priced players but this is a risky strategy and is understandably not for everyone.
 The players are classified in rankings which are adjusted after each tournament concludes and if a World Top 10 competitor plays a lower ranked player, they will be priced up accordingly.
 The pay-out would be lessened but the likelihood of the wager landing is increased.